Multidisciplinary Studies (M.A.)

 - A maximum of 18 credit hours may be taken in a discipline that does not offer a master’s degree.

 - A maximum of 15 credit hours may be taken at another accredited institution.
 This coursework must conform to the limitations stated in 2 and 3 (above), meet the requirements of the Transfer Credit policy, and have the prior approval of the principal adviser.

 - Only grades of B or better will be accepted as transfer credit.
-An official transcript showing transfer credit must be submitted to the Graduate School.
+An official transcript showing transfer credit must be submitted to the Graduate Studies Office.

 - Coursework (including transfer credit) must be completed within the six-year period immediately preceding the date of completion of the program.